pohly/enhancements/keps/sig-storage/1472/README.md

 Trying to model how different volumes affect capacity would be difficult.
-If the capacity represents "maximum volume size 10GiB", it may be possible to create exactly one such volume or several, so rejecting the pool after one volume could be a false negative.
+If the capacity represents "maximum volume size 10GiB", it may be possible to create exactly one such volume or several, so rejecting the node after one volume could be a false negative.
 With "available capacity 10GiB" it may or may not be possible to create two volumes of 5GiB each, so accepting the node for two such volumes could be a false positive.